Iliker/react-native-refresh-control/README.md

 ## Installation

 1. Run `npm install react-native-refresh-control --save` in your project directory.
-2. Drag `RCTRefreshControl.xcodeproj` to your project on Xcode.
+2. Drag `RNRefreshControl.xcodeproj` to your project on Xcode.
-3. Click on your main project file (the one that represents the .xcodeproj) select Build Phases and drag `libRCTRefreshControl.a` from the Products folder inside the `RCTRefreshControl.xcodeproj`.
+3. Click on your main project file (the one that represents the .xcodeproj) select Build Phases and drag `libRNRefreshControl.a` from the Products folder inside the `RNRefreshControl.xcodeproj`.
-4. Add `var RCTRefreshControl = require('react-native-refresh-control');` to your code.
+4. Add `var RNRefreshControl = require('react-native-refresh-control');` to your code.

 __I will yield the package name once [Shuangzuan](https://github.com/Shuangzuan)requests __.

 ## Usage
-It is very easy to use, just use `RCTRefreshControl.ListView` as the `React.ListView` or use `RCTRefreshControl.ScrollView` as the `React.ScrollView`
+It is very easy to use, just use `RNRefreshControl.ListView` as the `React.ListView` or use `RNRefreshControl.ScrollView` as the `React.ScrollView`

-The simple difference between the `ListView` and `ScrollView` in React Native is that you can pass your `onRefresh` event handler into `RCTRefreshControl.ListView` and `RCTRefreshControl.ScrollView`.
+The simple difference between the `ListView` and `ScrollView` in React Native is that you can pass your `onRefresh` event handler into `RNRefreshControl.ListView` and `RNRefreshControl.ScrollView`.

 The event handler below stop the refreshing state of the `ListView` in 2 seconds once the user pull down the `ListView` and triggered the refresh.